-8.4 Preparation for tibial fins
+8.4 Preparation of tibial fins

-- Assemble the single-use tibial keel broach onto the single-use impaction / extraction handle.
-(Fig.59) - Prepare the housing by inserting the single-use tibial keel broach into the preparation guide and by firmly impacting it.
-[Fig.60] - Tip: If the proximal tibia bone is sclerotic, it is recommended to initiate the preparation of the fins with a narrow saw blade or a straight chisel through the two preparation slots.
+- Assemble the single-use tibial keel broach onto the single-use impaction /extraction handle.
+[Fig.57] - Prepare the housing by inserting the single-use tibial keel broach into the preparation guide and by firmly impacting it.
+(Fig.58) - > Tip: If the proximal tibia bone is sclerotic, it is then recommended to initiate the preparation of the fins with a narrow saw blade or a straight chisel through the two preparation slots.
 This will prevent bony cracks to happen when hard bone is directly impacted with the single-use tibial keel broach. - Axially remove the two drill pins with the pin removal forceps.
 Next, remove the tibial drill guide.